Limech/docker-rtc/README.md

 This is the current state.
 This README will be updated to reflect the current state.

 ## Roadmap

+The plan is to have the Docker image act as a template from which different CLM application sets can be instantiated.

+I.e. the first time the container is run, it will finish the installation of the selected application and register it to the specified JTS server.
+On subsequent runs after, it will simply run the application(s) within the image.

 Left to be done includes: